 Link: Apply now for the Aeroplan® Credit Card

-Aeroplan Credit Card welcome bonus of 70K points
+Aeroplan Credit Card 100K points welcome bonus

 Application rules & restrictions